Parts of electric bike full guide

 5. Resale Value

-Bikes equipped with high-quality components retain their value better over time.
-Should you decide to upgrade or sell your bike, having well-regarded, top-quality parts can significantly increase its resale value.
-This is not only because the components themselves are valuable but also because they suggest the bike has been well-maintained and cared for.
+Electric bicycles equipped with high-quality components retain their value better over time.
+Should you decide to upgrade or sell your e-bike, having well-regarded, top-quality parts can significantly increase its resale value.
+This is not only because the components themselves are valuable but also because they suggest the electric bike has been well-maintained and cared for.

 6. Environmental Considerations